New Study: Losing Just 6 Hours of Sleep May Increase Diabetes Risk

 The Centers for Disease Control and Prevention (CDC), estimates that 35% of United States adults do not get enough sleep.
 Studies have shown healthy sleeping patterns can help promote good memory, may curve inflammation, spur creativity, improve performance, sharpen focus and attention, and support healthy weight and a decrease in stress.
 That’s why sleep is so important, however, many people seem to struggle with getting a good night’s sleep.
 This is usually because of sleeping disorders that prevent people from being able to sleep.
 Disorders like insomnia are prevalent in many Americans and other people around the world.
-To try and ease this insomnia, some people may wish to look into the g code strain to see if smoking some cannabis will make you relaxed enough to fall asleep.
-That should prevent these health issues from developing, whilst also allowing you to have a full sleep.

 A team of researchers from Toho University Graduate School of Medicine in Japan, with the understanding that sleep deprivation has been associated with eating more, moving less and having a higher risk of developing type 2 diabetes, set out to find out “whether glucose intolerance was due to the changes in food intake or energy expenditure or to the sleep deprivation itself.”